giantswarm/docs/src/content/advanced/iam-roles-for-service-accounts/index.md

 ## Cross Account Roles

-In order to assume roles cross AWS accounts you will need to create an AWS Identity Provider (OpenID Connect) in the AWS account where the role is located.
+In order to assume roles cross AWS accounts you will need to create a new AWS Identity Provider (OpenID Connect) in the AWS account where the IAM role is located.

 ![Creating AWS Identity Provider](identity-provider.png)

-The parameters to create the Identity Provider are:
+Login into the AWS on the account where the cluster is running:
+- Grab the URL of the Identity Provider in your current cluster `IAM > Identity Providers`.
+It will look like `https://s3.REGION.amazonaws.com/AWS_ACCOUNT-g8s-CLUSTER_ID-oidc-pod-identity`.

+Login into the account where the IAM role is located and create an Identity Provider in `IAM > Identity Providers`:
-- Set Provider URL to the `OpenID Connect provider URL` of the kubernetes where you want to assumer the role from and looks like `https://s3.REGION.amazonaws.com/AWS_ACCOUNT-g8s-CLUSTER_ID-oidc-pod-identity`.
-Once the URL is set-up, click the `Get thumbprint` to import the OIDC keys.
+- Set `Provider URL` to the to the previously gathered URL and click the `Get thumbprint` to import the OIDC keys.
-- Set the audience to sts.amazonaws.com
+- Set the `audience` to `sts.amazonaws.com`

 ### IAM role cross account